linux-system-roles/auto-maintenance/README.md

 * Build the collection file using `ansible-galaxy collection build`
 * Check the collection using `galaxy-importer`
 * Publish the collection using `ansible-galaxy collection publish`
+* Additionally, instead of the upstream sources, the rpm file could be used as an input.
+If the option is selected, it skips the first 3 items and builds the collection file using `ansible-galaxy collection build` with `galaxy.yml` or `MANIFEST.json` in the rpm file.

 The list of roles is specified by default in the file `collection_release.yml`.
 You can use the `--include` and `--exclude` options (described below) to control